seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Grecian, thou dost not use me courteously,
 To shame the zeal of my petition to thee
 In praising her: I tell thee, lord of Greece,
-She is as far high-soaring o’er thy praises
+She is as far high-soaring o'er thy praises
-As thou unworthy to be call’d her servant.
+As thou unworthy to be call'd her servant.
 I charge thee use her well, even for my charge;
 For, by the dreadful Pluto, if thou dost not,
 Though the great bulk Achilles be thy guard,
-I’ll cut thy throat.
+I'll cut thy throat.

 **DIOMEDES**
 O, be not moved, Prince Troilus:
 Let me be privileged by my place and message,
 To be a speaker free; when I am hence
-I’ll answer to my lust: and know you, lord,
+I'll answer to my lust: and know you, lord,
-I’ll nothing do on charge: to her own worth
+I'll nothing do on charge: to her own worth
-She shall be prized; but that you say ‘be’t so,’
+She shall be prized; but that you say 'be't so,'
-I’ll speak it in my spirit and honour, ‘no.’
+I'll speak it in my spirit and honour, 'no.'

 **TROILUS**
 Come, to the port.
-I’ll tell thee, Diomed,
+I'll tell thee, Diomed,
 This brave shall oft make thee to hide thy head.
 Lady, give me your hand, and, as we walk,
 To our own selves bend we our needful talk.